mxcl/PromiseKit/README.markdown

 `PromiseResolver` is `typedef void (^PromiseResolver)(id)`, i.e. a block that takes a parameter of `id` and returns `void`.

-#The Fine Print

-The fine print of PromiseKit is mostly exactly what you would expect, so don’t confuse yourself: only come back here when you find yourself curious about more advanced techniques.

-* Returning a Promise as the value of a `then` (or `catch`) handler will cause any subsequent handlers to wait for that Promise to resolve.
-* Returning an instance of `NSError` or throwing an exception within a then block will cause PromiseKit to bubble that object up to the nearest catch handler.
-* `catch` handlers always are passed an `NSError` object.
-* Returning something other than an `NSError` from a `catch` handler causes PromiseKit to consider the error “corrected”, and execution will continue at the next `then` handler using the object you returned as the input.
-* Not returning from a `catch` handler (or returning nil) causes PromiseKit to consider the Promise complete.
-No further bubbling occurs.
-* Nothing happens if you add a `then` to a failed Promise (unless you subsequently add a `catch` handler to the Promise returned from that `then`)
-* Adding a `catch` handler to a failed Promise will execute that fail handler: this is converse to adding the same to a **pending** Promise that has a higher `catch` than the one you just added.

 #Adding Promises to Third Party Libraries